 In Newington, the Historic District's jurisdiction has been expanded well beyond the boundaries of the designated historic districts to include archeological sites, stone walls, graveyards, and other historic landmarks located throughout the town.
 The Planning Board generally consults with the Commission when historic resources are threatened by proposed development.

 The Commission is comprised of six members all of whom are appointed by the Board of Selectmen.
-The commission meets on the fourth Tuesday of the month.
+The commission meets on the third Thursday of the month at 5pm.

 In order to place business on the Commission's agenda, forward a written request to Town Hall.